lightray22/andromeda-desktop-clients/README.md

 There are several binaries and libraries in the full suite.
 By default, all targets will be built (see the preqrequisites sections for each!).

-To build one individually, run cmake normally then build with the directory of the target.
-E.g. `cmake ..; cmake --build bin/cli-fuse`.
-Alternatively, run cmake targeted at the directory you desire to build, then make normally.
-This has the benefit of only checking dependencies for the target you want to build.
+To build one individually, configure cmake targeted at the directory you desire to build, then make normally.
+This also will only require dependencies for that target.
 E.g. `cmake ../src/bin/andromeda-fuse-cli; cmake --build .`.
 To only skip the Qt GUI, use `-DWITHOUT_GUI=1`.

 - `src/lib/andromeda` the core library that implements communication with the server
 - `src/bin/andromeda-fuse-cli` and `src/lib/andromeda-fuse` for mounting with FUSE